-Market acceptance of our new products depends upon many factors, including our ability to resolve technical challenges in a timely and cost-effective manner, the perceived advantages of our new products over traditional products and the marketing capabilities of our independent distributors and strategic partners.
+Market acceptance of our new products depends upon many factors, including our ability to accurately predict market requirements and evolving industry standards, our ability to resolve technical challenges in a timely and costeffective manner and achieve manufacturing efficiencies, the perceived advantages of our new products over traditional products and the marketing capabilities of our independent distributors and strategic partners.
 Our business and results of operations could be seriously harmed by any significant delays in our new product development.
-We have experienced delays in the past in the introduction of new products, particularly with our Roswell system.
+We have experienced delays in the past in the introduction of new products, particularly with our Roswell system, which we recently discontinued.
 Certain of our new products could contain undetected design faults and software errors or "bugs" when first released by us, despite our testing.
 We may not discover these faults or errors until after a product has been installed and used by our customers.
-Any faults or errors in our existing products or in our new products may cause delays in product introduction and shipments, require design modifications or harm customer relationships, any of which could adversely affect our business and competitive position.
+Any faults or errors in our existing products or in any new products may cause delays in product introduction and shipments, require design modifications or harm customer relationships, any of which could adversely affect our business and competitive position.

-We currently anticipate that we will outsource the manufacture of our AutoVue product line to a single manufacturer.
+We currently outsource the manufacture of our AutoVue product line to a single manufacturer.
 This manufacturer may not be able to produce sufficient quantities of this product in a timely manner or at a reasonable cost, which could materially and adversely affect our ability to launch or gain market acceptance of AutoVue.